cmayron/Legal-Calculus/README.md

 # CONSTRAINED REASONING RULE

-All AI reasoning inside LCES is constitutionally constrained.
+All AI reasoning inside LCES™ is constitutionally constrained.

 AI may reason only within:
 - assigned role authority